 The crash happened in Rockwall, near an intersection of Highways 205 and 276.
 Local authorities responding to the scene apparently became suspicious of the off-duty officer while interviewing him about what happened.
 They even obtained a warrant for a blood draw.

 After determining that there was sufficient probable cause for a DWI arrest, authorities transported the off-duty officer to the local jail, where he spent the night.
 He was released the next morning on a $500 bond.

 Although this alcohol-related crash may be the off-duty officer’s first, it could nevertheless have permanent consequences for him.
 In addition to the criminal case, the off-duty officer’s employer may also be considering adverse employment actions against him.
-The Dallas police have placed the man on administrative leave, and the incident has been referred to an internal affairs investigation.
+The Dallas Police Department placed the man on administrative leave, and the incident has been referred to an internal affairs investigation.